nadezhdaS/qa-test-task/README.md

 ***
 2) Create JSON-file that contains information about employees.

-JSON-file you can find in this repositiry.
+JSON-file you can find in this repositiry: https://github.com/nadezhdaS/qa-test-task/blob/master/employees.json
 ***
 3) Write SQL statement.
 Select subscribers with subscriptions from Omaha